provenance-io/provwasm/contracts/scope/README.md

 # Metadata Module Integration Test

-This a CosmWasm smart contract that tests the Rust bindings and mocks for querying the provenance metadata module.
+This a CosmWasm smart contract that tests the Rust bindings and mocks for the provenance metadata module.

 This smart contract tests the following functionality

 - Messages
-  - Bind a name to the contact address
+  - Create/Update a scope
 - Queries
   - Query scope by ID
   - Query scope sessions